devonlineco/ansible-roles/README.md

-# VSCode DevBox
+# VSCode DevBox (using both vscode install and browser ide)

-Feedback is appreciated: I was thinking of developing a little tool that sits on the server + a cli that you can manage the server itself like starting it shutting it down, creating workspaces, opening workspaces, closing sessions, forwarding ports etc.

 Note: This is very much work in progress but the goal of this is to be able to easily spin up a VSCode instance and connect to it so you can dev remotely.
+Either using VSCode live share or code server

 Inside cloudinit there are some roles that run.